 Our thoughts can often be led by others and we begin to feel confused.
 This might feel challenging especially if you have been in a particular relationship for some time and are struggling to find out who you are.
 Maybe you have just left a long-term relationship and you feel lost?
 I can certainly help you to work this out and support you as you come to terms with the changes that you decide to make.

 Throughout my training, and beyond, I have accrued vast experience (over 300 hours) working with Young Adults in a large educational setting in Hampshire.
 Issues presented have included Attachment Issues, Bereavement, Bullying, Stress, Anxiety, Depression, Eating Issues, Addictions, Educational Pressures, Sexuality, Self-Harm and Suicide Ideation.

-I have also worked on the Freedom Programme, a national programme that supports vulnerable women and children in the U.K. This work inevitably involves Trauma, which often leads to Addiction(s) such as Drugs and Alcohol.
+This work inevitably involves Trauma, which often leads to Addiction(s) such as Drugs and Alcohol.